 There are certain symptoms associated with OCD negative thoughts which are:

 - Compulsive behaviors: People with OCD may engage in certain rituals or activities as a way to try and reduce the worry associated with their thoughts.

 - Unwanted intrusive thoughts: These are persistent and involuntary thoughts that can cause an individual to become distressed and anxious.
-Examples include fear of contamination, need for symmetry and perfectionism, fear of harming oneself or others, etc.

 - Repetitive mental checking: This involves re-checking one’s own behavior or the environment over and over again in order to make sure nothing bad has happened or will happen in the future.
-For example, someone might continually check their home for signs of intruders even though they feel safe inside.

 - Anxiety: OCD can cause a person to experience intense and excessive worry, even when there is no real threat present.
 This may lead to feelings of fear, panic, or even depression.
 Fear of being responsible for something bad happening to oneself or another person.